sqrt57/x86-scheme/README.md

 - Debugging facilities

 ## Features
-- Full call-with-current-continuation.
+- Full call-with-current-continuation
-- Stop-and-copy precise garbage collector.
+- Stop-and-copy precise garbage collector
-- Supports rebinding all symbols including builtins.
+- Supports rebinding all symbols including builtins
-- Common Lisp like macros.
+- Common Lisp like macros

 ## Building instructions
 x86-scheme is compiled with [flat assembler](http://flatassembler.net/).
 It can be compiled under Windows or GNU/Linux.
-All buuld scripts build two executables of x86-scheme: one for GNU/Linux and one for Windows.
+All build scripts build two executables of x86-scheme: one for GNU/Linux and one for Windows.

 ### Linux
 Download flat assembler for linux and put it in the fasm-linux subdirectory of the project.
 Run build.sh to build executables or test.sh to build and run interpreter on test.scm.
 This can be done with the following shell commands: